11 Best Muscle-Building Vegan Foods Ideas With Recipes

 - Combine all ingredients except broth, pasta, and cheese in a heavy-duty zip-top bag.
 Squeeze out as much air as possible, then shut the bag.
 Freeze up to three months ahead of time.

-- When you're ready to cook, defrost the bag's contents and transfer them to your slow cooker.
+- When you're ready to cook, defrost the contents of the bag and transfer them to your slow cooker.
 Cook as suggested above with the broth (you can pour part of the stock into the empty bag to extract all the spices, etc.).

 6. Vegan Protein Bars